LFroesch/runx/README.md

 ## Storage

-- **Scripts**: Registered in `~/.config/bolt/bolt-scripts.json`
+- **Scripts**: Registered in `~/.config/scriptgodx/scriptgodx-scripts.json`
 - **Output History**: Automatically saved to `~/.local/share/scriptgodx/` with timestamps

-bolt doesn't move your scripts - it just creates shortcuts to run them from anywhere.
+scriptgodx doesn't move your scripts - it just creates shortcuts to run them from anywhere.
 All script output is preserved for later review.

 ## Example Configuration